 Calvert has authored or co-authored more than 130 law journal articles on topics related to freedom of expression.
-He has published articles in journals affiliated with the law schools at Boston University, Columbia, Duke, Harvard, Georgetown, New York University, Northwestern, University of California Berkeley, University of California Los Angeles, University of Pennsylvania, University of Southern California, University of Virginia, Vanderbilt and William & Mary, among others.
+He has published articles in journals affiliated with the law schools at Arizona State University, Boston University, Columbia, Duke, Harvard, Georgetown, New York University, Northwestern, University of California Berkeley, University of California Los Angeles, University of Pennsylvania, University of Southern California, University of Virginia, Vanderbilt and William & Mary, among others.

 As director of the Marion B. Brechner First Amendment Project, Calvert has filed, as counsel of record, multiple friend-of-the-court briefs with the United States Supreme Court in cases such as Elonis v.
 United States and Brown v.
 Entertainment Merchants Association.

 Since 2015, his op-ed commentaries have appeared in Fortune, Huffington Post, Newsweek, New Republic, Time and The Conversation.